 The thread of life: 52

 Place of birth: Jerusalem

 Known for: Caiaphas was the highest priest who condemned Jesus Christ to death.

 Death cause: Natural causes on his way to Crete.

 Jesus was beaten and stabbed

 Sometimes, we wonder why Christ came into this world because it is again full of sin and darkness.
 His sacrifice and devotion were huge.
-How could He give up everything He had and leave Heaven where He is King to come down on earth?
+How could He give up everything He had and leave Heaven, where He is King, to come down to earth?
 To be beaten and stabbed by the most appreciated people and priests.
-Do we even realize that the death of Jesus Christ, the Son of God, made Him destroyed, crushed, spit on, and pushed, and He did not fight back, But in return, He blessed everyone.
-His body was pierced, and He shed tears and had His palms pierced on a cross for a new nation.
+Do we even realize that the death of Jesus Christ, the Son of God, made Him destroyed, crushed, spit on, and pushed, and He did not fight back, But in return, He blessed everyone?
+Also, His body was pierced, and He shed tears and had His palms pierced on a cross for a new nation.

-Please take some moments of your time to test your knowledge about the death of Jesus Christ.
+Also, please take some moments to test your knowledge about the death of Jesus Christ.

-If you enjoyed this trivia, check our Trivia Section.
+If you enjoyed this trivia, check out our Trivia Section.
 Have a good day!

-If you also want more information about Jesus, check our article about Christ’s life.
+If you also want more information about Jesus, check out our article about Christ’s life.